The Ultimate Guide to MSR Fuel

 Whether you’re burning canister fuel or liquid fuel, there are simply far too many factors that affect fuel consumption to provide a simple answer to this question.
 But we can give you some guidelines and solid tips on making the most of the fuel you have.

 Keep tabs on your fuel consumption too.
-For liquid fuel stoves, that’s as easy as looking inside the bottle.
+With liquid fuel, that’s as easy as looking inside the bottle.
 If you’re running low on MSR SuperFuel, your best bet is to use/build windscreens or a heat exchanger to boost efficiency and use as little fuel as possible for priming.
-For canisters, our engineers have developed an incredibly simple float test for MSR fuel canisters to help you gauge what’s left inside:
+For canisters, our engineers developed an incredibly simple float test for MSR fuel canisters to help you gauge what’s left inside:

 If you find yourself using more fuel than planned, you can use these great tips to make the most of every drop of canister stove fuel.
 Some of those tips will also help for liquid fuel stoves as well.